 The Imperial Cities of Marrakech, Fez and Meknes have a wealth of Islamic architecture and crafts.
 Visit the magnificent palaces and tranquil medersas to see the exquisite carved plaster, carved and hand-painted cedarwood, delicate calligraphy, mosaic tiles and marble fountains.
 These ancient skills are still practised in the medinas of Morocco, along with other crafts such as brass and copperware, leather tanning, ceramics and embroidery.
 We have a special half-day tour in Fez where you can meet the artisans as well as our Architectural Insights tour.
-See our Activities & Day Trips pages (Fez and Marrakech) for details of all our city options.
+See our Experience pages (Fez and Marrakech) for details of all our city options.

 Shopping in the souks is legendary as arts and crafts abound.
 Lanterns, colourful silky throws and scarves, leather bags and belts, pouffes, spices, ceramics, teapots and trays – there’s a fabulously enticing choice.
 Venturing outside the big cities to smaller towns on market day is fascinating – in Azrou, for example, there are carpets and antiques on sale alongside sheep and vegetables.